 The following FIT courses have been certified by SUNY as meeting specific General Education student learning outcomes and have been approved to meet General Education requirements.
-Additional courses may be added to this list as they are developed.
-The most up-to-date list of approved courses can be found at fitnyc.edu/gened.
+Additional courses will be added to this list as they are developed.

 G1 BASIC COMMUNICATION Students produce coherent texts within common college-level written forms; demonstrate the ability to revise and improve such texts; research a topic, develop an argument, and organize supporting details; develop proficiency in oral discourse; and evaluate an oral presentation according to established criteria.